-Throughout the program year, each Duke APPLI team will benefit from a circle of support to move its project vision to reality.
+Throughout the program year, each Duke APPLI fellow and fellow team will benefit from a circle of support to move its project vision to reality.
 This support and consultative network includes:

 - Collaboration with an employer organization or other partner agency

-- Consulting monthly with a Project Coaching Circle that includes an advisor, program staff and other project teams to help support efforts of project development, implementation and evaluation
+- Consulting monthly with a Project Coaching Circle that includes an advisor, program staff and other individuals or teams to help support efforts of project development, implementation and evaluation

 Sample Project Topics:

 In addition to fostering their own leadership and management capabilities, past program projects have positively impacted their organizations and the communities they serve.
-Some topics from past team projects include:
+Some topics from current team projects include: